 Creating a full entry strategy

-Once we add all of these conditions together, we can complete the strategy by setting an action to buy or sell any amount of shares.
-This is how the full entry strategy will look like:
+After incorporating all of these conditions, we can finalize the strategy by specifying an action to buy or sell a certain number of shares.
+Here’s how the complete entry strategy will appear:

-This is just one example of a trading strategy you can write, automate & execute code-free with Capitalise.ai.
-Try the strategy wizard to create your own strategy or use ready-made templates from the Live Examples library.
+This is just one example of the many trading strategies you can create, automate, and execute without any coding using Capitalise.ai.
+Explore the strategy wizard to build your own strategy, or use pre-built templates from the Live Examples library.